jborean93/PSDetour/docs/en-US/about_PSDetourSessions.md

 This feature is experimental and can have side effects in the target process.
 If done incorrectly, the hook can cause the process to crash.

+Note that creating a session in a process is an irreversible action.
+Once PowerShell has been loaded it will continue to run for the lifetime of the process and cannot be stopped.

 # LONG DESCRIPTION
 A remote PSDetour session is split into 2 parts: